HeleneYen/Getting-Started-with-HTML/README.md

     <ul>
       <li> There shouldn't be any unnecessary repetition in your CSS code </li>
       <li> Similar HTML elements should have the same class name </li>
-      <li> Important: Must include a CSS file in your project submission.
+      <li> Must include a CSS file in your project submission.
 We want you to practice linking CSS in your HTML.
             Simply using &lt;style&gt; tags is not sufficient  </li>
     </ul>
   <li> Use of Tags: Page uses tags correctly, e.g., &lt;p&gt; for paragraphs, &lt;h1&gt; for main heading, and so on </li>